QuineDot/rust-learning/src/dyn-trait-box-impl.md

-[downcast from `dyn Trait`](./dyn-any.md#downcasting-methods-are-not-trait-methods) either; even if we could, it would rarely help here, as we'd have to both impose a `'static` constraint and also know every type that implements our trait to attempt downcasting on each one (or have some other clever scehme for more efficient downcasting).
+[downcast from `dyn Trait`](./dyn-any.md#downcasting-methods-are-not-trait-methods) either; even if we could, it would rarely help here, as we'd have to both impose a `'static` constraint and also know every type that implements our trait to attempt downcasting on each one (or have some other clever scheme for more efficient downcasting).

 Ugh, no wonder `Box<dyn Trait>` doesn't implement `Trait` automatically.